Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/klaviyo/oauth-app-overview.md

 **Final Requirements:**
 - ✅ Recorded demo of installation and use cases
 - ✅ Klaviyo brand guidelines are met and references to Klaviyo are accurate
-- ⏳ 5 active user installs (in progress)
+- ✅ 5 active user installs

 ## Support and Contact